Dastgāh: Summary

 Each dastgāh consists of seven basic notes, plus several variable notes used for ornamentation and modulation.
-Each dastgāh is a certain modal variety subject to a course of development (sayr) that is determined by the pre-established order of sequences, and revolves around 365 central nuclear melodies known as gushehs (each of these melodies being a gusheh), which musicians come to know through experience and absorption.
+Each dastgāh is a certain modal variety subject to a course of development (sayr) that is determined by the pre-established order of sequences, and revolves around 365 central core melodies known as gushehs (each of these melodies being a gusheh), which musicians come to know through experience and absorption.
 This process of centonization is personal, and it is a tradition of great subtlety and depth.
 The full collection of gushehs in all dastgāhs is referred to as the radif.
 During the meeting of The Inter-governmental Committee for the Safeguarding of the Intangible Heritage of the United Nations, held between 28 September – 2 October 2009 in Abu Dhabi, radifs were officially registered on the UNESCO List of the Intangible Cultural Heritage of Humanity.

 The system of twelve dastgāhs and gushehs has remained nearly the same as it was codified by the music masters of the nineteenth century, in particular Mîrzā Abdollāh Farāhāni (1843–1918).
 No new dastgāh or large gusheh has been devised since that codification.
 When in the modern times an āvāz or a dastgāh has been developed, it has almost always been through borrowings from the extant dastgāhs and gushehs, rather than through unqualified invention.
 From this remarkable stability one may infer that the system must have achieved "canonical" status in Iran.

 Terminology

 The term dastgāh has often been compared to the musical mode in Western musicology, but this is inaccurate.
 A dastgāh is usually the name of the initial mode of a piece, which the music returns to—and moreover, a dastgāh identifies a group of modes grouped according to tradition.
 In short, a dastgāh is both the collective title of a grouping of modes and the initial mode of each group.

 According to musicians themselves, the etymology of the term dastgāh is associated with "the position (gāh) of the hand (dast) [on the neck of the instrument]".
 The Persian term dastgah can be translated as "system", and dastgāh is then "first and foremost a collection of discrete and heterogeneous elements organized into a hierarchy that is entirely coherent though nevertheless flexible."

-In conventional classifications of Persian music, Abū ʿAṭā, Daštī, Afšārī, and Bayāt-e Tork are considered sub-classes of Šur dastgāh.
+In conventional classifications of Persian music, Abū ʿAṭā, Dashti, Afshāri, and Bayāt-e Tork are considered sub-classes of Šur dastgāh.
 Likewise, Bayāt-e Esfahān is a sub-class of Homāyun, reducing the number of principal dastgāhs to a total of seven.
 A sub-class in the conventional system is referred to as āvāz.